qpv-research-group/solcore5/docs/source/Installation/compilation.md

 ## Linux

-Most linux systems have a Fortran compiler already installed, typically part of GCC, the GNU compiler collection.
+Most Linux systems have a Fortran compiler already installed, typically part of GCC, the GNU compiler collection.
 If not, you will need to check how to install it for your particular linux distribution.

 ## Mac OS X